Skip to main content

 Predicting the Impact of Monoclonal Antibodies & Vaccines on Antimicrobial Resistance

-AMR causes a high burden of disease that can be reduced by preventing infections by implementing vaccines and mAb.
-This well-known concept is difficult to operationalize due to the high number of infections, limited resources, and the impossibility of covering an entire population.
-PrIMAVeRa tries to fill this gap by modeling which pathogens, infections and populations result in the highest AMR burden, and through which healthcare services priority vaccines and mAb could be delivered.
-The final product will be a planning tool to identify the most cost-effective vaccines and mAb strategies according to the local AMR burden.
+AMR causes a high burden of disease that can be reduced by preventing infections through implemention of vaccines and mAb.
+These well-known strategies are challenging to put in practice due to limited knowledge about the most important target populations, or target pathogens, high development costs, and complex development process.
+PrIMAVeRa tries to fill this gap by modelling which pathogens, infections and populations result in the highest AMR burden, and through which healthcare services priority vaccines and mAb could be delivered.
+The final product will be a planning tool to identify the most cost-effective vaccine targets and mAb strategies according to the country-specific AMR burden.

-During the first project year, the Consortium focused on the literature search.
-Protocols for 4 systematic reviews (SR) were developed and uploaded to the International Prospective Register of Systematic Reviews (PROSPERO): 1) frequency measures of healthcare-associated infections and antimicrobial resistance (AMR), 2) AMR-associated health outcomes, 3) AMR-associated economic outcomes, and 4) existing mathematical models for AMR.
-In addition, a protocol for a systematic review of the grey literature was developed and registered in PROSPERO focused on obtaining individual level data.
-Potential databases were identified, and database owners were being contacted for exchange of their data.
-The Consortium also advanced discussions on how to make the data publicly available through the EPI-Net repository.
-The project management structure was established and set in operation, the project website was launched, and the Scientific Advisory Committee was established.
+In the first year, partners focused on the literature search.
+Protocols for five systematic reviews (SRs) were developed and uploaded to the International Prospective Register of Systematic Reviews (PROSPERO): 1) frequency measures of healthcare-associated infections and antimicrobial resistance (AMR), 2) AMR-associated health outcomes, 3) AMR-associated economic outcomes, 4) existing mathematical models for AMR, and 5) obtaining individual-level data.
+Potential databases were identified, articles screened and extracted, and initial contact was made to request data access.
+Discussions were advanced on making both aggregated and individual-level data publicly available through the EPI-Net repository.
+The project management structure was established, the project website was launched, and the Scientific Advisory Committee (SAC) was set up.

-In the second year, work was completed on all 4 systematic reviews, and manuscripts were submitted for publication, of which 3 will become available before the end of 2023.
-Data was shared with the consortium directly, as well as with the general public through a public data repository on https://epi-net.eu/primavera/about/.
-Data gaps were identified and shared with the consortium for discussion on how to proceed.
-This has also informed work on a research prioritisation agenda, for which a Delphi has been performed and a manuscript has been drafted.
-Development of the theoretical framework of the models was advanced, with 3 case studies being selected for the population models to be developed, and data to populate the models is being identified, collected, and evaluated.
-More than 100 database owners have been contacted in the data search, and the infrastructure to gather the data and make it publicly available has been defined and implemented.
-The legal process to complete data sharing agreements is ongoing.
+In the second year, work concluded on all four systematic reviews, and manuscripts were submitted for publication.
+Aggregated data and visualizations of meta-analyses on the pathogen-specific impact of AMR were made publicly available via the EPI-Net platform: https://epi-net.eu/primavera/about/(s’ouvre dans une nouvelle fenêtre).
+Data gaps were identified and discussed with partners to inform further actions.
+These gaps also guided work on a research prioritization agenda, for which a Delphi exercise was performed and a manuscript drafted.
+A theoretical model framework was advanced, with three case studies selected for the population models to be developed.
+Relevant data were identified, collected, and evaluated.
+More than 100 database owners were contacted, and the infrastructure to gather and share the data publicly was implemented, with the legal process to complete data-sharing agreements ongoing.

 The outcomes of the PrIMAVeRa project are expected to generate several major impacts: